 |---|---|---|---|---|

-| EDC and eCOA in one system | ✓ Native — same database | ✗ Requires separate eCOA vendor | ✗ Requires separate eCOA vendor | ▬ eCOA only — needs EDC |
+| EDC and eCOA in one system | ✓ Native — same database | ✗ Requires separate eCOA vendor | ✗ Requires separate eCOA vendor | ▬ eCOA only, needs EDC |

 | Mid-study amendments | Zero downtime | Weeks, full revalidation required | Moderate, depends on configuration | eCOA-side only |

-| Patient ePRO app | Consumer-grade BYOD app | Available as separate module | Limited native ePRO | Core strength — device or BYOD |
+| Patient ePRO app | Consumer-grade BYOD app | Available as separate module | Limited native ePRO | Core strength, device or BYOD |

-| ePRO compliance rate | 95%+ (oncology QoL endpoints) | Not published | Not published | High — core competency |
+| ePRO compliance rate | 95%+ in the Oncobiomix oncology study | Not published | Not published | High,core competency |

 | Regulatory compliance | 21 CFR Part 11, ICH E6(R3), GDPR, HIPAA | 21 CFR Part 11, GDPR | 21 CFR Part 11, GDPR | 21 CFR Part 11, GDPR |